Pleanog/lmu-course-aii/Lectures/Session 04 - Neural Networks.md

 - **Improves Training**: It normalizes the inputs to each layer, effectively standardizing the mean and variance of the activations within a mini-batch.
 - **Often Speeds up Training**: By stabilizing the input distribution for each layer, it allows for higher learning rates and faster convergence during training.

-> [!tip]
->
-> ### Effect of Batch Normalization
+> [!tip] Effect of Batch Normalization
->
 > Batch Normalization addresses the problem of **Internal Covariate Shift**, where the distribution of activations in a network changes as the parameters of previous layers are updated.
-> Imagine your training data points are spread out, forming two distinct clusters (like many dots spread across, some clustered close, forming two groups).
+> If the training data points are spread out, forming two distinct clusters (*like in the image above*, forming two groups).
 > Batch Normalization works by rescaling and re-centering these activation distributions, effectively moving all these points closer together within their respective clusters.
 > This makes the optimization landscape smoother and easier for the model to learn.